kyr0/redaktool/README.md

 </span>

-The "FTR: KI-Tools" browser extension includes the following features:
+RedakTool offers the following features:

 - ✅ **Advanced Text, Image, Table Data Extraction and Archiving**: Allows users to extract content from any website, and save it in Markdown format with a single click.
 The archive search applies local  vector search to find similar texts.
 -  ✅ **AI Translation**: Adapts translations to account for metaphors, style, and target audience considerations.